camwestwood/xapi/recipes/attendance/attendance.md

-#Attended learning activity
+#Attended learning statement template
 Revision: 0.2

 DRAFT

 ##Purpose
-This recipe defines the structure and terms to record a learner's attendance of an event such as a lecture or other learning activity.
+This statement defines the structure and terms to record a learner's attendance of an event such as a lecture or other learning activity.
 The expectation is that the source data will be collected by a system designed to explicitly record attendance via some action of the learner, such as swiping a card.

-In this recipe:
+In this statement:

 - Agent and verb